 Moral values are timeless and universal.
 And, what better way to instil in your child the highest standards of conduct and behaviour than through moral stories for kids.
 Read one today.

 By Jasmine Kaur

 The extent to which we are influenced by stories can't be quantified.
-Almost every story entertains us and teaches us a valuable lesson and motivate, inspire and impart moral value.
+Almost any story can entertain us and teach us a valuable lesson and motivate, inspire and impart moral value.
 In this article we will look at some very short moral stories for kids, that are hopefully both motivational and inspirational.